ptruman/diab/README.md

 This container makes use of:
  - the [bitnami/minideb](https://hub.docker.com/r/bitnami/minideb/) image
  - the totally wonderful [dnsdist](https://dnsdist.org) - which provides the DoH, DoT and DNS front end functionality
- - routedns (https://github.com/folbricht/routedns) for DoT and DoH backend support (will be removed in 3.0, as dnsdist 1.7 supports natively)
  - dnscrypt-proxy to enable use of remote DNSCrypt servers (such as OpenDNS)
  - a modified version of orderedLeastOutstanding (https://github.com/sysadminblog/dnsdist-configs/blob/master/orderedLeastOutstanding.lua)
  - dnstap for DNS logging and debugging (https://github.com/dnstap/golang-dnstap)